Lecrapouille/SimForth/doc/deviation.md

 Dictionary is made of two parts which can be separated or mixed : the byte code and an index for searching word definitions (word entries).
-Following Forth 78 convention word entries and definitions are consecutive in the dictionary.A word entry is made of:
+Following Forth 78 convention word entries and definitions are consecutive in the dictionary.
+A word entry is made of:
 - the name of the word (up to 32 chars).
 - 1 byte for storing flags (immediate word, smudge word) and the number of chars